maryam-w07/Dental-Clinic-Voice-AI-Receptionist/README.md

 2. Create and activate a virtual environment
 3. Install dependencies(requirenments.txt)
 4. Add `.env`, create a livekit cloud project and generate api keys for livekit cloud nd openai.
-5. for google calendar api,authenticate nd add your client_secret.json nd token.json.
+5. for google calendar api,authenticate nd add your client_secret.json nd token.json(auto-generated).
+6. purchase a livekit number for telephone integeration and configure the dispatch rules for that number(1 free number per id).
+   -Add the agents name, destination room nd rule type for communication.
-6. Run the agent: you can either install livekit cli or use python agent.py start in ur project terminal.
+8. Run the agent: you can either install livekit cli or use python agent.py start in ur project terminal.

 ```
-python agent.py
+python agent.py start
 ```

 You can then test the agent using the **LiveKit Playground**.

+-Connect to playground with LiveKit Cloud or manually with a URL(cloud) and token.
+-In the description section before connecting, add the agent's name and room name before connecting.

 ---